Puzzles for practice

 Aside from the level of difficulty, there are a number of practical considerations to consider when choosing puzzles to practice and develop your skills:

-Crosswords are published in printed media and also online.
+Crosswords are published in printed media, online and as apps for mobile IT devices.

 Many newspapers and magazines regularly feature a cryptic puzzle, and collections of these may be available in book form.
 Most of the national UK newspapers also make their puzzles available online, for which there may be a subscription charge.